Check if you qualify

 To find out if you can get free childcare for your two-year-old child you can:

-For income-related enquiries, details will be checked against the official Department for Works and Pensions secure online tool and a limited HMRC service.
-A letter will be sent to the parent/carer confirming eligibility and this letter can be presented at your childcare provision as proof of eligibility.
+For income-related enquiries; details will be checked against the official Department for Works and Pensions secure online tool and a limited HMRC service.
+A code will be sent to the parent/carer confirming eligibility and should be presented at your childcare provision as proof of eligibility.